 On April 2, 2020, we issued 3,593,750 founder shares to our sponsor in exchange for a capital contribution of \$25,000, or approximately \$0.007 per share.
 In July 2020, our sponsor transferred 30,000 founder shares to each of Messrs.
 Campbell, Islam and Wider.
+Such shares will not be subject to forfeiture in the event the underwriters' over-allotment option is not exercised.
 On August 6, 2020, we effected a share capitalization resulting in our initial shareholders holding 3,737,500 Class B ordinary shares.
-The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the issued and outstanding shares (excluding the private placement shares) upon completion of our Initial Public Offering.
+The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the issued and outstanding shares (excluding the private placement shares) upon completion of this offering.
+Up to 487,500 founder shares held by our sponsor are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.
 The founder shares (including the Class A ordinary shares issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.

-Our sponsor purchased, pursuant to a written agreement, to purchase 499,000 private placement shares for a purchase price of \$10.00 per share in a private placement that will occur simultaneously with the closing of our Initial Public Offering.
-As such, our sponsor's interest in this transaction is valued at \$4,990,000.
+Our sponsor has committed, pursuant to a written agreement, to purchase 460,000 private placement shares (or 499,000 private placement shares if the over-allotment option is exercised in full) for a purchase price of \$10.00 per share in a private placement that will occur simultaneously with the closing of this offering.
+As such, our sponsor's interest in this transaction is valued at between \$4,600,000 and \$4,990,000, depending on the number of private placement shares purchased.
 The private placement shares may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.

-If any of our officers or directors becomes aware of a business combination opportunity that falls within the line of business of any entity to which he or she has then-current fiduciary or contractual obligations, he or she will honor his or her fiduciary or contractual obligations to present such opportunity to such entity.
+As more fully discussed in the section of this prospectus entitled "Management - Conflicts of Interest," if any of our officers or directors becomes aware of a business combination opportunity that falls within the line of business of any entity to which he or she has then-current fiduciary or contractual obligations, he or she will honor his or her fiduciary or contractual obligations to present such opportunity to such entity.
 Our officers and directors currently have certain relevant fiduciary duties or contractual obligations that may take priority over their duties to us.

 We currently maintain our executive offices at 51 Astor Place, 10th Floor, New York, New York 10003.
-The cost for our use of this space is included in the \$10,000 per month fee we will pay to our sponsor for office space, administrative and support services, commencing on the effective date of the registration statement related to our Initial Public Offering.
+The cost for our use of this space is included in the \$10,000 per month fee we will pay to our sponsor for office space, administrative and support services, commencing on the date that our securities are first listed on the Nasdaq.
 Upon completion of our initial business combination or our liquidation, we will cease paying these monthly fees.